Cavlon/progblack_learninglog/log.md

 <img src="./images/prismaGUI.png" alt="database" width="900">

-Getting this set up took the majority of my time and a large amount of time was also spent on researching database design furthere to make sure I create the database correctly.
-The entity-relationship model for the banking website was finalised by a group memeber and so I worked to set up the foundation of prisma so that next time, the database's contents can be implemented using the model as a guide.
+Getting this set up took the majority of my time as well as researching database design further to make sure I create the database correctly.
+The entity-relationship model for the banking website was finalised by a group member and so I worked to set up the foundation of prisma so that next time, the database's contents can be implemented using the model as a guide.

 <img src="./images/erModel.png" alt="banking site database model" width="500">